mytharcher/hookagent/README.md

 Once the config file generated, run the `hookagent config` will open the content with `vim`.

-**When you use to Windows server, you should use node as default open method to javascript.**
+**When you use it on Windows server, you should use node as default open method to javascript.**

 Roadmap
 -----------

 * Add logger.
-* Add Github and Bitbucket post data parsing to avoid none updated pulling.
+* Add Github/Bitbucket/Gitlab post data parsing to avoid none updated pulling.
 * Add admin panel using basic authentication.
 * Use SQLite or other database to manage config data.
 * Add RSA authentication instead of basic HTTP.